jbarciv/Backtracking-Maze-Generator/README.md

 ```
 $ ./Maze_Recursive 30 45 1
 ```
 With a third parameter you can activate the testing mode.
-You won't see the maze.
+You won't see the maze, just the results of time and iterations.

+## Acknowldegements